 If you have any questions about whether you or a loved one is eligible for these benefits, contact our office for a consultation.
-Our knowledgeable legal professionals are dedicated to pursuing benefits for eligible benefits and have a 100% approval rate.
+Our knowledgeable legal professionals are dedicated to pursuing benefits for eligible Ohio veterans and have a 100% approval rate.

 For more information about this practice area, or to schedule a complimentary consultation with one of our experienced staff members, we invite you to contact us now.

 Please take advantage of the many free resources we have for you such as audio downloads on Ohio estate planning issues, a free dinner seminar, and much more on our Free Resources page.

 You can also learn about more ways we can help you on our Practice Area Page.